 4. Identity Operators

-Used to compare the memory locations of the operands, they are quite often used to determine if the operand is of a particular type, there are two types of identity operators in python.
+Used to compare the operands’ memory locations, they are quite often used to determine if the operand is of a particular type; there are two types of identity operators in python.

 |is||x is y||returns True if the type of the value in y points to the same type in the x.|